subhankar235/AetherOS.ai/Docs/steps-backend.md

 Build the skeleton that every later phase plugs into.

 ### 2.1 `core/config.py`
-Define a `pydantic-settings` `Settings` class loading all environment variables (DB URL, Redis URL, Google OAuth client id/secret, OpenAI key, ElevenLabs key, Qdrant URL/key, Sentry DSN, LangSmith key, JWT secret, environment name).
+Define a `pydantic-settings` `Settings` class loading all environment variables (DB URL, Redis URL, Clerk publishable/secret keys + webhook signing secret, Google OAuth client id/secret **for the integration flow**, OpenAI key, ElevenLabs key, Qdrant URL/key, Sentry DSN, LangSmith key, environment name).
 Fail fast (raise on import) if a required variable is missing in production mode, but allow sane local defaults in `dev` mode.

 ### 2.2 `core/logging.py`
 Configure structured (JSON) logging with request-id correlation.
-Every log line must include `request_id`, `user_id` (if authenticated), and `agent_name` (if inside an agent call) — these fields are what makes the audit/observability phases (21, 23) tractable later, so wire them in now rather than retrofitting.
+Every log line must include `request_id`, `user_id` (Clerk user id, if authenticated), and `agent_name` (if inside an agent call) — these fields are what makes the audit/observability phases (21, 23) tractable later, so wire them in now rather than retrofitting.

 ### 2.3 `core/exceptions.py`
-Define a small hierarchy: `AppError` (base), `NotFoundError`, `ValidationError`, `AuthError`, `ApprovalRequiredError`, `ExternalServiceError` (wraps Gmail/Calendar/OpenAI/etc. failures), `RateLimitError`.
+Define a small hierarchy: `AppError` (base), `NotFoundError`, `ValidationError`, `AuthError`, `IntegrationAuthRequiredError` (Google account not connected / Google token revoked — distinct from `AuthError`, which means the Clerk session itself is invalid), `ApprovalRequiredError`, `ExternalServiceError` (wraps Gmail/Calendar/OpenAI/etc. failures), `RateLimitError`.
 Register FastAPI exception handlers in `main.py` that map these to consistent JSON error envelopes: `{ "error": { "code": ..., "message": ..., "request_id": ... } }`.

 ### 2.4 `main.py`
 Minimal FastAPI app: instantiate `FastAPI()`, register CORS middleware (locked to known frontend origins, not `*`), register the exception handlers from 2.3, add a `/health` endpoint (checks DB + Redis + Qdrant connectivity, used by Cloud Run health checks), and mount routers (empty for now — you'll add them incrementally as each router is built in later phases, not all at once at the end).